crocodic-studio/crudbooster/docs/en/how-custom-color-row.md

 # How To Make A Custom Color Of Row With Specific Condition

 Some cases you need to change the color of row.
-For example is change the color row that has status 'active' to be green color.
+For example is change the rows color that has status 'active' to be green color.

 Open the module controller, find `$this->table_row_color` in `cbInit()` method.